Off-diagonal book Ramsey numbers

 Now, we need to assume instead that at least $m'' \geq (1-p)m$ of the parts $W_i$ are red.
-However, just as in the proof of \cref{thm:offdiagupper}, this proof is essentially identical: we first rule out the existence of too many low-degree vertices in the reduced graph by counting extensions to $W$ and to $A_1\cup \dotsb \cup A_\ell$ and then apply Tur\'an's theorem to find a $K_k$ in the reduced graph, which completes the proof by \cref{lem:block-config-regular}. \end{proof}
+However, just as in the proof of \cref{thm:offdiagupper}, the argument is essentially identical: we first rule out the existence of too many low-degree vertices in the reduced graph by counting extensions to $W$ and to $A_1\cup \dotsb \cup A_\ell$ and then apply Tur\'an's theorem to find a $K_k$ in the reduced graph, which completes the proof by \cref{lemitem:regular-counting}. \end{proof}

 By repeatedly applying \cref{lem:pull-out-regular} until $W$ has fewer than $\varepsilon N$ vertices, we can partition $K_N$ into a collection of subsets $A_i$ such that $(A_i,V)$ is $(p,\varepsilon^2)$-regular, plus a small remainder set $A_{\ell+1}$ about which we have no such information.
 Our final technical lemma shows that such a structural decomposition suffices to conclude that the coloring is $(p,\theta)$-quasirandom. \begin{lem} Let $\varepsilon\leq \theta/3$.
 Suppose we have a partition